Exporting Insights at the International Business Festival 2018

 As their North West Business Exporter of the Year, the Federation of Small Businesses asked Hydraulics Online to speak at the 2018 International Business Festival as an ‘exporting case study’

-As part of the communications leading up to the International Business Festival in June 2018, the FSB published their interview with Helen, our co-founder.
+As part of the communications leading up to the festival, the FSB published their interview with Helen, our co-founder.
 The interview is reproduced here.

 How did Hydraulics Online Ltd start out?

-Mark Tonks and I founded Hydraulics Online in 2004 with the ambition of creating a truly customer-centric and independent hydraulics company that could compete with bigger, more established and product-led industry players.
+My husband, Mark, and I founded Hydraulics Online in 2004 with the ambition of creating a truly customer-centric and independent hydraulics company that could compete with bigger, more established and product-led industry players.

 Tell us about your first foray into international markets.

-Our first international customers came on board not long after we founded the company: only a handful – and some of whom Mark already knew either directly or indirectly through his previous roles – but enough for us to start building our overseas credentials and send out the message that our world, appetite and capabilities went beyond the UK.
+Our first international customers came on board not long after we founded the company: only a handful – and some of whom Mark already knew, either directly or indirectly, through his previous roles – but enough for us to start building our overseas credentials and send out the message that our world, appetite and capabilities went beyond the UK.

 We went ‘.com’ in 2013 and that’s when we really saw international interest increase.
 Back in 2004 we hadn’t been able to buy www.hydraulicsonline.com – the name had already been taken, but never developed, and so we established ourselves on www.hydraulicsonline.co.uk instead.